TheThinkingHome/device_sentinel/README.md

 ### One List Of What Is Actually Wrong

 Every fault, whatever kind, lands in one Home Assistant to-do list.
 A device that is both frozen and low on battery is one line, not two.
 Tick it to acknowledge: it stays listed and keeps updating, but stops making noise on your phone and on the dashboard card until it recovers, on its own or by your intervention.

+### It Shows You Which Devices Keep Failing, And What They Fail With

+Some devices fail for a reason no integration can see.
+A television that reads unavailable every time somebody turns it off.
+A sensor whose dying cell crosses the threshold three hundred times a day.
+Nothing can tell those from a real fault at the moment it happens, so instead of guessing, Device Sentinel shows you the pattern and lets you decide.

+The daily brief lists every device that failed more than once in the last week for no reason it could find, having already ruled out restarts, coordinator outages and your own maintenance.
+For each one it gives what happened, how often, when, how long a typical failure lasted, and which other device failed in the same second.

+That last column is the one that solves things.
+In the author's house two sensors kept dropping out, six times in one day, and the table showed they always went together.
+Two devices failing together is rarely two broken devices.
+It is one cause, and now you know where to look.

 ### Alerts That Respect Your Evening